Homemade Salsa Recipe

 • 1 small red onion, finely diced, divided

-• 1 to 2 jalapeno peppers, finely diced, divided
+• 1 to 2 jalapeno peppers, ribs and seeds removed, finely diced, divided

-• 1 banana pepper or small bell pepper, finely diced, divided
+• 1 small bell pepper, ribs and seeds removed, finely diced, divided

 • chopped fresh cilantro, for garnish